NikhilSharma0409/Simple-Rocket-Game-using-JavaScript/README.md

 INSTRUCTIONS IF GAME WILL NOT WORK !

-copy all images in a images folder copy sounds in media folder copy all javascript files in scripts folder
+copy all images in a images folder. copy sounds in media folder. copy all javascript files in scripts folder(excluding sw,workermain).